Hardanger Line

 The Hardanger Line (Hardangerbana or Hardangerbanen) was a 27.45 km railway between Voss and Granvin in Hordaland, Norway.
-The line connected to the Bergen Line in Voss, and ran to the Hardangerfjord and the district of Hardanger.
+The line connected to the Bergen Line in Voss and ran to the Hardangerfjord and the district of Hardanger.
 Construction started in 1921, but the line did not open until 1 April 1935.
-Owned and operated by the Norwegian State Railways (NSB), the passenger transport was provided by three NSB Class 64 electric multiple units.
-They remained in use until 1985, when passenger transport was terminated.
+Owned and operated by Norwegian State Railways (NSB), passenger transport was provided by three NSB Class 64 electric multiple units.
+They remained in use until 1985 when passenger transport was terminated.
 All transport ceased in 1988, and 21 km of the line was demolished in 1991.
-The 3 km from Voss to Palmafoss remains, and is owned by the Norwegian National Rail Administration.
-The line featured six stations, fourteen halts, four tunnels and was among Norway's steepest railways.
-It was NSB's first line to open electrified.
+The 3 km from Voss to Palmafoss is still intact and is owned by the Norwegian National Rail Administration.
+The line featured six stations, fourteen halts and four tunnels and was one of Norway's steepest railways.
+It was NSB's first line to be electrified.
 The line was known as the Granvin Line (Granvinbanen) until February 1936.
-In 2016 Palmafoss established an emergency freight terminal and the tracks were reestablished.
+In 2016, Palmafoss established an emergency freight terminal and the tracks were re-established.